ovaron76github/SimpleImapFilter/README.md

 # SimpleImapFilter (NetBeans project)
-Simple java class and app for filtering IMAP accounts (move and delete mails by filter criteria) Search should be done on server-side.
+Simple java class and app for filtering IMAP accounts (move and delete mails by filter criteria)

+The search should be done on server-side.

 Project is using JavaMail (https://javaee.github.io/javamail/)